Spirt & Soul

 This is the beginning of eternal life with Him for all eternity.

-The journey has not been promised to be an easy ride from my own experience with childhood illnesses, bereavement at a very early age, addictions, & rejections etc. The obstacles have been many, lack of finding help in the most obvious places when trying to get well from addictions, lack of family support when bringing up my children and going through a minefield of denominational obstacles searching for truth.
+The journey has not been promised to be an easy ride from my own experience with childhood illnesses, bereavement at a very early age, addictions, & rejections etc. The obstacles have been many, lack of finding help in the most obvious places when trying to get well from addiction to alcohol and refined sugar; lack of family support when bringing up my children and going through a minefield of denominational obstacles searching for truth.
 Ultimately finding truth in the Bible, in Jesus alone and trusting in Him alone and not in man!
 Romans chapter 1 warns us of the dangers of exalting man & of worshipping the creature rather than our Creator.
 As does Jeremiah 17.

 My deliverance from the fear of man, which brings a snare has been so important.
 Fearing people is a dangerous trap, but to trust the Lord means safety (Proverbs 29:25.
 New Living translation).

 The Lord by His Holy Spirit is leading believers to meet in small groups who love Him & His Word.
 The Word was made flesh & dwelt amongst us (John 1:14).
-This focuses on relationships with a network of believers ( the remnant church) and can encompass the twelve step life recovery steps with the scriptures.
+This focuses on relationships with a network of believers ( the remnant church) and can encompass the twelve step life recovery steps with the Scriptures.
 The Life Recovery Bible is possibly the most important Bible I own!
+In the 12 step life recovery fellowships we are all 'equal trusted servants'.

 Religion never sets anyone free, only Jesus can do that.
 He had more trouble with the religious leaders of His time than anyone else, in the end they crucified Him!
 However that was all part of God’s plan.
 Hey ho He rose from the dead and we can also share in His resurrection life!
 If you abide in My Word and My Words abide in you then you will know the Truth & the Truth will set you free (John 8:32).
 Jesus mixed with the tax collectors & prostitutes, they were His friends, they loved Him because they knew He loved them & had the healing power to set them free.
-Religious people tend to be self righteous & don’t recognise they need a Saviour.
+Religious people are sometimes self righteous and tend not to recognise they need a Saviour.

 I rebelled against going to church when I was about 14, after attending confirmation classes & wondering what it was all about!
 I’d never heard the whole counsel of God either at the Roman Catholic Convent, or the Anglican Church which my family attended on Sundays.
 Having said that however I did love singing some of the beautiful old hymns & I now realise the authors of some of those hymns really knew the Lord.